Flamenco Shows in Barcelona

 4. City Hall Theatre

-One of the most affordable tickets in town, the City Hall Theatre hosts shows four times a night (at 5:30pm, 7pm, 8:30pm and 10pm) offering travellers plenty of flexibility.
-The venue is not the most romantic on this list (it’s more famous as a nightclub!), but its centrally located (just above Plaça Catalunya) and the show is still as good as any you’ll find.
+One of the most affordable tickets in town, the City Hall Theatre hosts four shows a night (at 5pm, 6:45pm, 8:30pm and 10pm) offering travellers plenty of flexibility.
+The venue is not the most romantic on this list (it’s more famous as a nightclub!), but it is centrally located (just above Plaça Catalunya) and the 1-hour show is still as good as any you’ll find.
 A basic ticket towards the rear of the hall starts at €25, while you can upgrade to middle (€30), front row (€40) or VIP section (€55).
 All ticket options available via Get Your Guide.

 5. 23 Robadors